crispiboi/ShadowsOfDoubtCaseEditing/README.md

 ### Case Editor Tool

-Cases can be created and modified using [piepieonline's web based tool](https://www.piepieonline.com/ShadowsOfDoubt-CaseEditor/) using Google Chrome browser.
+Cases can be created and modified using [piepieonline's web based tool](https://www.piepieonline.com/ShadowsOfDoubt-CaseEditor/) using Google Chrome browser or using this [Windows tool by Serenity](https://github.com/ShaneeexD/Case-Generator)

 ### DDS Editor Tool